 Where Should I Place My Refrigerator?

 You want to place the refrigerator as far away from the oven as possible.
-One of the most tried and true methods for accomplishing your goal is using what’s called the kitchen triangle.
+The kitchen triangle is one of the most tried and true methods of finding the best place to place your refrigerator.

 The Kitchen Triangle

-Also called “the working triangle” or “the golden triangle”, the kitchen triangle concept works well when laying out your kitchen’s floor plan.
-It’s a decades-old technique built around the idea of creating a triangle between the three main work areas of a kitchen.
+Also called “the working triangle” or “the golden triangle,” the kitchen triangle concept works well when laying out your kitchen’s floor plan.
+It’s a decades-old technique built around creating a triangle of a kitchen’s three main work areas.

 These three areas are: